hellojustin/wrula_collector/README.md

 What do those attributes mean?

 - **async:** Makes loading this script a non-blocking operation.
-The browser to continue parse and render the page as this script loads.
+The browser will continue to parse and render the page as this script loads.
 This minimizes the impact to page performance.
 - **src:** This points to the script that will actually collect data about the page and the browser, and send it off the the WRULA collector.